 Annual Conferences, Symposia and Speaker Series

-Annual WSFR Conference: Annually, WSFR hosts a conference that is organized by our faculty members on themes relevant to contemporary discussions and debates in feminist theory and practice.
+Annual GSWS Conference: Annually, GSWS hosts a conference that is organized by our faculty members on themes relevant to contemporary discussions and debates in feminist theory and practice.
 Graduate students can get involved by assisting with various aspects of conference planning and organization, and may be invited to participate to present a paper should their research area overlap with the conference theme.
-This conference is typically scheduled at the end of April.
-The 2017 conference on Feminism and Activism will be held on Wednesday April 26.
-Please contact Drs.
-Kim Verwaayen (email@example.com) and/or Erica Lawson (firstname.lastname@example.org) if you’d like to be involved.
+Please visit the main page for updates on events, and reach out to the Graduate Chair and/or Graduate Coordinator if you like to get involved.

-Visiting Speaker Series: Each year, WSFR invites speakers from other universities to give talks on their areas of research.
-Attendance is expected for WSFR faculty and graduate students.
+Visiting Speaker Series: Each year, GSWS invites speakers from other universities to give talks on their areas of research.
+Attendance is expected for GSWS faculty and graduate students.
 The committee that organizes this series includes a graduate student member.
-Please contact the committee chair to indicate your interest in participating in this committee (Dr. Miranda Green-Barteet, email@example.com).
+Please contact the committee Chair to indicate your interest in participating in this committee.

-Flaunting It: This annual undergraduate conference on gender and sexuality encourages student participation across the university and is organized by one of our graduate students under the supervision of Dr. Susan Knabe (firstname.lastname@example.org).
+Flaunting It: This annual undergraduate conference on gender and sexuality encourages student participation across the university and is organized by one of our graduate students.
 Additional roles for graduate students may be available.
-Please contact Susan for more information and to indicate your interest in involvement.

-Please see http://www.uwo.ca/womens/events/index.html for a list of these and other events sponsored by WSFR.
+Please see http://www.uwo.ca/womens/events/index.html for a list of these and other events sponsored by GSWS.